0xjjoyy/smithy/docs/source-2.0/aws/aws-iam.rst

 Derived resource condition keys MUST NOT be included with the ``conditionKeysResolvedByService`` trait.

-The following example defines two condition keys:
+The following example defines two service-specific condition keys:

-``myservice:ActionContextKey1`` and ``myservice:ActionContextKey2`` are
-service-specific IAM action condition keys.
-Only ``myservice:ActionContextKey2`` is expected to be resolved by the service.
+* ``myservice:ActionContextKey2`` is expected to be resolved by the service.
-``myservice:ActionContextKey1`` is expected to be pulled from the request.
+* ``myservice:ActionContextKey1`` is expected to be pulled from the request.

 .. code-block:: smithy